 Complaint Navigator, Complaints and Practice Investigations

-Reporting to the clinical manager, complaints and practice investigations, and working closely with the manager, investigations, the complaint navigator is responsible for providing subject matter expertise and support as complainants navigate through the College’s complaint/investigations process, particularly supporting complainants alleging sexual boundary violations.
+Reporting to the clinical manager and in accordance with College policies and procedures, the complaint navigator is responsible for providing subject matter expertise and support to all complaint parties as they navigate through the College’s complaint process; with a focus on children, youth and their caregivers/guardians.

 DUTIES AND RESPONSIBILITIES

 Duties include but are not limited to the following:

 Manage public inquiries to the College

 - address concerns/issues raised by potential complainants and their guardians, or authorized representatives by way of phone calls and/or correspondence regarding the complaint process

 - based on the caller’s level of understanding, advise members of the public of the College’s standards and guidelines, and provide clarification and interpretation as needed